 Stone Henge is one of the iconic places I see in history books since I was in elementary.
-It has been a dream to visit this marvellous place.
-Thus, when I had the opportunity last week to visit United Kingdom, I made sure that I visit, see, picture, and kiss the location.
+It has been a dream to visit this marvelous place.
+Thus, when I had the opportunity last week to visit United Kingdom, I made sure that I, see, picture, and feel the location.

 When I was searching for Stone Henge tours, I observe they normally tie it up with another tourist destination.
 From Stone Henge, the other tourist spots are only few hours away.
 So, in this trip, I grabbed the opportunity of discovering Bath too.
 At first, I really do not have any idea about Bath.
 I just got hooked at the brochure saying that Bath has Europe’s best preserved Roman temple and bathing complex.